AshutoshChvn/Nao-Medical/README.md

 # ML_assignment
 ML assignment with Read.me File

-This project involves a Python-based solution using Django and Django REST Framework to extract blue-colored text from images.
-It processes input images to detect and extract only the blue text and returns the extracted text.
+This project involves a Python-based solution using Django and Django REST Framework to receive an audio file, transcribe it into text, translate the transcript into the required language, and then provide the translated transcript as an audio file.

 ***Prerequisites***